hm05/GDSC-ML_Study_Jams_2024/README.md

 ### TFIDF → Term Frequency and Inverse Document Frequency

-- This is similar to BoW algorithm but the difference is that this algorithm
+- This is similar to BoW algorithm but the difference is that this algorithm converts the occurence into fractions to avoid null elements.

 ### Example

 **Sentence 1** → Cat eats food